Healthy Banana Lentil Muffins

 Instructions

-1. Preheat the oven and prepare the muffin pan.
-Preheat the oven to 325°F and lightly grease the cups of a muffin pan with oil.
+1. Preheat the oven to 325°F (163°C) and lightly grease a muffin tin with oil.
+Cooking spray or muffin liners work, too.

-2. Puree the lentils, bananas, and liquid ingredients.
-Combine cooked lentils, banana, oil, egg, and vanilla extract in the blender and blend just until mostly smooth, about 15-20 seconds.
+2. Blend the wet ingredients.
+In a blender, combine the lentils, bananas, oil, egg, and vanilla.
+Blend just until mostly smooth, about 15–20 seconds.

-3. Stir in the dry ingredients.
-Using a silicone spatula or wooden spoon, gently stir in oats, flour, baking soda, and cinnamon.
-Pulse the blender just until fully incorporated and oats partly blended, about 7-10 pulses.
-Stir in the chocolate chips.
+3. Add the dry ingredients.
+Using a silicone spatula or wooden spoon, gently stir in the oats, flour, baking soda, cinnamon, and salt.
+Pop the lid back on and pulse 7–10 times, just until everything is combined and the oats are partly blended.

 Notes